-Program requirements: a minimum of 42 credits plus CVE 601 and 602 except for part-time students beyond the M.S. degree.
-Students take between 18 and 24 dissertation credits, including the two-course minor outside of the candidate’s area of specialization, where required by the candidate’s committee; a comprehensive examination; and a dissertation.
-Although there is no formal departmental language requirement, the committee may require proficiency with a research tool or in a foreign language.
+Program requirements: a minimum of 42 credits plus two credits of a seminar course (except for part-time students) beyond the M.S. degree.
+Students take between 18 and 24 dissertation credits where required by the candidate’s committee; a comprehensive examination; and a dissertation.

 Dual degree M.S. / Diplom

-Under this program civil engineering students may earn two degrees simultaneously, earning the Master of Science at the University of Rhode Island, and The Diplom at the Technische Universität Braunschweig in Germany
+Under this program civil engineering students may earn two degrees simultaneously, earning the Master of Science at the University of Rhode Island, and The Diplom at the Technische Universität Braunschweig in German.

 Requirements for acceptance into the Dual Degree Program include:

 - Completion of the Bachelor of Science degree.

 - Acceptance to the graduate program at the University of Rhode Island.

 - Proficiency in German sufficient to carry out a course of study in Germany or submission of a plan to attain such proficiency by the time of departure for Germany.